-Dr. Sera Lavelle and Dr. Rebecca Hoffenberg are Clinical Psychologists who specialize in using hypnosis and therapy based in clinical research to help people overcome their battles with food.
+Dr. Sera Lavelle, Dr. Rebecca Hoffenberg, and Dr. Karolina Pekala are Clinical Psychologists who specialize in using hypnosis and therapy based in clinical research to help people overcome their battles with food.
 They specialize in treating a variety of issues with eating, ranging from general weight loss to more severe struggles such as binge eating and bulimia.
 The goal is not just to help clients end the behavior, but also to stop viewing food in terms of good and bad in order to end the cycle of overindulging and self-blame.

 The difference in our approach is that we fully understand the psychological reasons that people struggle with eating.
 Our experts hold doctorates in Clinical Psychology and have specialized training with dysfunctional eating.
 We use advanced hypnosis techniques to help clients crave balance and gain more willpower, along with a combination of CBT, mindfulness, and analytic therapy techniques to help resolve internal conflicts.